NithilaLD/NithilaLD/README.md

 - 👋 Hi, I’m NithilaLD
 - 👀 I’m Interested In Coding.
-- 🌱 I’m Currently Learning C Language.
+- 🌱 I’m Currently Learning Java Language.

 <!---
 NithilaLD/NithilaLD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.